livingcomputermuseum/ContrAlto/Contralto/readme.txt

 in the "B" column next to the instruction.
 Unchecking the box will remove the breakpoint.

-Nova code breakpoints will only work if the standard Nova microcode is running.
+Nova code breakpoints will only work if the standard Nova microcode is running in the Emulator task.

 5.5 Everything Else